codeforprojects/kaideals/README.md

 To start developing you will need to [install docker ](https://docs.docker.com/engine/installation/)

--'No Docker' ( Windows ) users, follow the 'No Docker' development instructions
+- Users who can't use Docker, follow the 'No Docker' development [instructions](no-docker)

 #### 2.A Docker-compose